astroport-fi/astroport-lbp-frontend/README.md

 That workflow will run the test suite and then, if it passes, deploy to [Netlify](https://www.netlify.com/).
 If you'd like to deploy to Netlify as well, you'll only need to make a few changes:
 1. Update `REACT_APP_DEFAULT_NETWORK` in `staging_ci_cd.yml` to `mainnet` for your production workflow.
 2. Configure the `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID` Github Actions secrets.
+3. Configure the `SENTRY_DSN` Github Actions secret if using Sentry.

 #### Manual Deployment
 To build the project, you'll need to set up your local environment by installing `node` and `npm` and then all project dependencies as described in the [Development](#Development) section below.